matls93/hyperionDev_capstoneProject/README.md

 - Clone the repository to your local machine or download as a ZIP file.

 2. Setup:
-- Open the entire project folder in Visual Studio Code.
+- Open the entire project folder in Code editor.
 - Ensure Python environment is set up correctly with necessary dependencies (os and datetime are used from standard library).

 3. Execution: